angadpreetmalhi/codingLibrary/README.md

 # codingLibrary
-Small library to lend and donate books
+In this small #codingLibrary a user can lend and donate books.